rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 ### DNS RR History for IP Address

-This action is used to return the history that umbrella has seen for a given ip address.
+This action is used to return the history that umbrella has seen for a given IP address.

 #### Input